haxtheweb/edtechjoker/draft-outline.md

 # Week 8 - Connecting concepts to industry

 ## Tuesday
 - I'll be giving feedback on the NASA lab in detail.
-Much of this will be given via Canvas but I'll point to novel things different groups did.
+Much of this will be given via Canvas but I'll point to novel things different groups did so we can reflect as a class.

 - We will have a guest speaker. **Andrew Gearhart** is a *Systems Developer for Penn State University Libraries* who I am fortunate enough to be friends with and collaborate on projects the last several years at Penn State.
 - While we met doing Drupal work, Andrew gets to experience all kinds of different solutions (good and bad) in his work at the libraries due to the nature of library systems